-This beam is rated for the legal limit.
-Running power in excess of the legal limit or operating the beam on bands not equipped on your beam can cause excessive voltage and arcing of the terminals on the center post.
+This beam is rated for 2000 watts.
+Running power in excess of this or operating the beam on bands not equipped on your beam can cause excessive voltage and arcing of the terminals on the center post.
 Operating in such a manner voids the warranty and parts damaged in so doing are replaceable at full cost including shipping, to the user.